shabbychef/BWStest/README.md

 <img src="github_extra/figure/fig_two_A-1.png" title="plot of chunk fig_two_A" alt="plot of chunk fig_two_A" width="700px" height="500px" />

-Here we replicate figure 2B of Baumgartner _et al._.
-We draw two samples from the normal distribution, both with zero mean, one with unit standard deviation, the other with standard deviation of _sigma_.
+Here we replicate figure 2B of Baumgartner _et al._ We draw two samples from the normal distribution, both with zero mean, one with unit standard deviation, the other with standard deviation of _sigma_.
 We compute the empirical rejection rate at the 0.05 level, dropping the t-test since it is not relevant for this formulation.